ItsZachBro/matching-card-bootcamp/README.md

-# ♠️ Week08 Bootcamp2019a Project: Matching Card Game
+# ♠️ Matching Card Game

 I made a 12 card matching game because, 12 is lucky :)
 All jokes aside, 12 was more fun and looked better than 10.